BEER FOCUS: Beavertown Gamma Ray

 SMOG Rocket: Smoked Porter (5.4% ABV)

-As you can see from their core range of brews, Beavertown love to play around with malts, hops and use a variety of ingredients and aren’t scared to turn up the ABV just a notch for ultimate pleasure and enjoyment.
-Don’t be worried though, even though the ABV is slightly high this doesn’t take away the fact that their beers are outstanding, especially with their Gamma Ray.
+As you can see from their core range of brews, Beavertown love to play around with malts, hops, and use a variety of ingredients.
+They aren’t scared to turn up the ABV just a notch for ultimate pleasure and enjoyment.
+Don’t be worried though, even though the ABV is slightly high this doesn’t take away the fact that their beers are outstanding, especially the Beavertown Gamma Ray.

-In a American Pale Ale or any Pale Ale, your likely to see an average ABV of around 4.0% to 7.0%, so your in a good playing field here.
-Gamma Ray was a mouthful of shear delight, I was lucky enough to enjoy a can in a backseat of a friends car driving down a dual-carriageway on a hot sunny day (classy, I know!) but opening the can your delightfully welcomed with an aroma of mango, peach, lychee with a crisp after or citrus which balances out the fruitiness of the mango and the peach.
+In an American Pale Ale or any Pale Ale, you’re likely to see an average ABV of around 4.0% to 7.0%, so you’re in a good playing field here.
+Beavertown Gamma Ray was a mouthful of sheer delight, you’re welcomed with an aroma of mango, peach, and lychee with a crisp aftertaste, which balances out the fruitiness of the mango and the peach.

-The first sip was crisp, medium bitterness and virtually no sweetness considering that there is a slight hint of caramel in there along with citrus and pines giving a strong nod to the American forefathers.
-Brewed with a real tropical selection of hops using Columbus, Bravo, Amarillo, Citra and Calypso all brewed for a few days enhancing the juiciness aroma and intensifying the flavour of the beer so you can get the full power of the hops.
-With an IBU of 55 this is perfect, great selection of malts in this one as well featuring Caramalt and Caragold giving the slight and just enough sweetness this beer needs along with Best Pale.
+The first sip was crisp, with medium bitterness and virtually no sweetness considering that there is a slight hint of caramel in there.
+Brewed with a real tropical selection of hops using Columbus, Bravo, Amarillo, Citra, and Calypso all brewed for a few days enhancing the juiciness aroma and intensifying the flavour of the beer, so you can get the full power of the hops.
+With an IBU of 55 this is a perfect beer.
+It has a great selection of malts in this one, including Caramalt and Caragold, giving the slight and just enough sweetness this beer needs, along with the malt, Best Pale.

-Gamma Ray is a great ale, without a doubt and I’ve literally got no bad words to say about this beer at all as it’s all thumbs up and I’ll definitely be picking up some more and along with their many other beers which I’ll also feature right here.
+Beavertown Gamma Ray is a great ale, without a doubt and I’ve literally got no bad words to say about this beer at all!
+I’ll definitely be picking up some more and along with their many other beers which I’ll also feature right here.

 Let me know your thoughts on Beavertown’s recent brews and what you would like to see them do this year.